-task_ids (list of string) List of task ids to resume.

-params Any additional parameters will be passed through as query params.
+- task_ids (iterable of str) List of task ids to resume. - params (dict, optional) Any additional parameters will be passed through as query params.

 See Resume tasks as admin in the REST documentation for details.

 endpoint_manager_pause_rule_list (filter_endpoint=None, params)

 Get a list of pause rules on endpoints that the current user has the activity monitor effective role on.